-Oregon NASA Space Grant Consortium annually presents a Student Symposium, hosted on the Oregon State University campus in Corvallis, Oregon.
-The Student Symposium features a poster session and research presentations from OSGC funded interns, fellows, team projects, and research scholarship awardees.
+Oregon NASA Space Grant Consortium presents two Student Symposiums, hosted on the Oregon State University campus in Corvallis, Oregon.
+Student Symposiums feature a poster session and research presentations from OSGC funded interns, fellows, team projects, and research scholarship awardees.
 Scroll down for proceedings and presentations from previous symposiums.

-Click here to view the 2016 Student Symposium Flyer with Presenter Guidelines
+Click here to view the 2018 SCORE Student Symposium Flyer with Presenter Guidelines

-The Oregon NASA Space Grant Consortium presents the 2016 Student Symposium, Thursday, November 10, 2016.
-The Symposium will be held from 9-5pm at the LaSells Stewart Center/OSU Conference Center, on the Oregon State University campus in Corvallis, Oregon.
-Oregon NASA Space Grant students who were awarded fellowships, internships, undergraduate research scholarships, and team research awards in 2016 will present their research projects and share their experiences at the OSGC Student Symposium.
+The Oregon NASA Space Grant Consortium presents the 2018 SCORE Student Symposium, Friday, June 1, 2018.
+The Symposium will be held from 9-2pm at the LaSells Stewart Center/OSU Conference Center, on the Oregon State University campus in Corvallis, Oregon.
+Oregon NASA Space Grant students who were awarded SCORE awards in 2018 will present their research projects and share their experiences at the OSGC SORE Student Symposium.
 Oregon NASA Space Grant is committed to providing quality educational and research opportunities to students in Science, Technology, Engineering, and Mathematics (STEM) disciplines including STEM education.
-You are invited to attend the 2016 Student Symposium to see firsthand the opportunities our students have experienced.
+You are invited to attend the 2018 SCORE Student Symposium to see firsthand the opportunities our students have experienced.

-This is a great way for students who are interested in participating in a NASA student program to learn more about opportunities that are available for summer 2017.
+This is a great way for students who are interested in participating in a NASA student program to learn more about opportunities that are available.
 You can be the face of NASA in Oregon!